Wai Ako is a new and innovative online programme for teachers in English medium primary schools to deliver the te reo Māori curriculum.

 Wai Ako has a strong focus on quickly transitioning language learning into opportunities to speak the learned reo every day in school.

-Wai Ako was launched in September 2017 and already is being used by thousands of children in schools throughout Aotearoa New Zealand.
+Wai Ako was launched in September 2017 and already is being used by over ten thousand children in schools throughout Aotearoa New Zealand.